Wednesday – May 28, 2025

 Pre-registration and a separate registration fee of $35 required.

-While we mostly enjoy our jobs, sometimes there are things that happen and we have to keep in mind the grand scheme of things to put issues in perspective.
-Norton Bonaparte, Jr., Sanford’s city manager, will share some of life’s lessons that have helped him through the good times and bad.
+While we mostly enjoy our jobs, sometimes things happen, and we have to remember the grand scheme of things to put issues in perspective.
+Norton N. Bonaparte, Jr., Sanford’s city manager, will share some of life’s lessons that have helped him through the good and bad times.

 9:00 a.m. – 10:15 a.m.

-Description: For too many of us, the fear of rejection is the #1 obstacle to achieving our goals and dreams.
+For too many of us, the fear of rejection is the #1 obstacle to achieving our goals and dreams.
 It’s our natural tendency to avoid the risk of rejection, even when it’s detrimental to our businesses, careers, and lives.
 Nobody knows this like entrepreneur Jia Jiang.
 To overcome his own fear of rejection, he conducted an experiment in which he purposely sought it out every day for 100 days.
-From asking complete strangers for $100 to requesting a “burger refill” at a fast-food restaurant, Jia’s experiences (and surprising results) became the basis for one of the most-watched TED Talks of all time (top 200 out of 60,000) and the bestselling book: Rejection Proof.
+From asking complete strangers for $100 to requesting a “burger refill” at a fast-food restaurant, Jia’s experiences (and surprising results) became the basis for one of the most-watched TED Talks of all time and the bestselling book Rejection Proof.
 It also transformed Jia Jiang into the world’s foremost authority on rejection.
 In this engaging presentation, Jia shares insightful—and often laugh-out-loud—stories from his 100 Days of Rejection.
 Audiences learn how to become more resilient and make becoming rejection-proof their superpower for success in life.
-He also explores the basic principles of turning a NO into YES, as well as how to get more YESes.
-By transforming a keynote speech into a unique and inspiring experience, Jia has earned rave reviews from Fortune 500 audiences and praise from individuals who have thanked him for changing their lives.

 10:15 a.m. – 10:30 a.m.